PeretEtienne/mercury-v5-presentation/slides.md

 ## Back office

-Create easaly with a dedicated interface :
+Create easely with a dedicated interface :

 - Users
 - Licences